 Donate

-Though a possible solution existed, it was hard to make use of it: An official American regulation for the occupied German territories from 1947 banned the publication of print-media not permissioned by an official authority.
-This regulation, though never really enforced, allowed licensed media to receive free rations of paper and the editors were allowed to travel for free through the three western occupation zones, which made it much easier to organize conferences and connect with culturally active people elsewhere.
+Though a possible solution existed, it was hard to make use of it: An official American regulation for the occupied German territories from 1947 banned the publication of print media not permissioned by an official authority.
+This regulation, though never really enforced, allowed licensed media to receive free rations of paper, and the editors were allowed to travel for free through the three western occupation zones, which made it much easier to organize conferences and connect with culturally active people elsewhere.

 In the end, the letter also provides another information: The second edition was ready for publishing but still never materialized.
-The thriving factor for this was most likely the material situation of the CHORS editors and the Ukrainian diaspora in general.
+The thriving factor for this was most likely the material situation of the KHORS editors and the Ukrainian diaspora in general.

 Title:

-Testimonies on the material situation of the culturally active Ukrainian diaspora in Germany, 1946-1951
+Testimonies on the Material Situation of the Culturally Active Ukrainian Diaspora in Germany, 1946-1951

 Year: